ericoporto/ags-manual-wiki/TemplateBASS.md

 This template is a modified version of what was previously known as the 'Lightweight BASS stub', although the script module within retains its previous name of TwoClickHandler.
-The behaviour of the script module aims to simplify and mask the cursor modes, removing the need for the player to manually set them.
-It also implements default behaviours where none are explicitly implemented, through the use of [unhandled_event](TextScriptEvents) in the global script.
+The behavior of the script module aims to simplify and mask the cursor modes, removing the need for the player to manually set them.
+It also implements default behaviors where none are explicitly implemented, through the use of [unhandled_event](TextScriptEvents) in the global script.